jbarnes1/Azure-FPGA-Mobile-Web-Client/README.md

 This implementation seeks to take it a step further by enhancing the initial FPGA-Enabled Web Service by adding a JQuery Mobile enabled Web client.
-The client can then be used to further test the ML Web Service by allowing the user to: visually select images (from any desktop or mobile device), submit them to the Web Service for
+The client can then be used to further test the ML Web Service by allowing the user to:
+  * Visually select images (from any desktop or mobile device).
+  * Submit the image to the ML web Service hosted on a FPGA-enabled AKS Cluster.
+  * Receive up to (5) predictions (ordered by probability).
+  * Prediction timing data for the FPGA Web Service Call.

 Below is a high-level overview of the Architecture and the (2) basic steps to create this solution: